Arronjeck/System-configuration/linux/README.md

 This is the Ubuntu Linux system install and config guide for CN.
 Becuase when you are in China, Limitation to the government, Some sources may not be able to use.
 So you need to config the mirror sources for update software or download some library.

+## Download

+This is the Ubuntu Linux system install and config guide for CN.
+Becuase when you are in China, Limitation to the government, Some sources may not be able to use.
+So you need to config the mirror sources for update software or download some library.

+## Install

+## config openssh for xshell

+## config mirror for ubuntu